-Section 9 of the Penalties and Sentences Act sets out the purposes for which a sentence may be imposed.
+Section 9 of the Act sets out the purposes for which a sentence may be imposed.
 These are:

-When sentencing an offender, courts must take into consideration many factors.
-These include the seriousness of the crime, any damage or injuries caused, the offender’s character and capacity, how much assistance they gave to law enforcement, and other factors listed under Section 9(2) of the Act.
+When sentencing an offender, courts must consider factors such as the seriousness of the crime; any damage or injuries caused; the offender’s character and capacity; the offender’s co-operation with police; and other factors listed under Section 9(2) of the Act.
 When sentencing a young offender, the rehabilitation of the young person must be the paramount consideration.

-A term of imprisonment is a sentence of last resort and must only be imposed on a person if no other sentencing options is appropriate.
+A term of imprisonment is a sentence of last resort and must only be imposed on a person if no other sentencing option is appropriate.
 Other sentencing options include recognisance orders, community service and probation.
-A person’s legal representative can make submissions to the court, suggesting that a suspended sentence should be considered and why.
-The decision-maker will take into account the submissions of both parties and all the circumstances and deliver the sentence.
+A person’s legal representative can make submissions to the court, arguing for a suspended sentence.

 What are the requirements?

-Under Section 146A, if a police officer or a corrections officer forms a suspicion on reasonable grounds, that a person has committed an offence while on a suspended sentence, they may apply to a Magistrates for a summons or a warrant.
+Under section 146A, if a police officer or a corrections officer forms a suspicion on reasonable grounds, that a person has committed an offence while on a suspended sentence, they may apply to a magistrate for a summons or a warrant.

-Under Section 147, where a breach has occurred, the court can extend the operational period or issue a further suspended sentence and order the offender to serve all or part of the term that was suspended.
-The court must consider many factors when deciding how to respond to a breach, including the nature of the subsequent offence, any special circumstances, any efforts the offender has made at rehabilitation, the offender’s criminal history and any other relevant factors.
+Under section 147, where a breach has occurred, the court can extend the operational period or issue a further suspended sentence and order the offender to serve all or part of the term that was suspended.
+The court must consider many factors when deciding how to respond to a breach, including the nature of the subsequent offence, any special circumstances, any efforts the offender has made at rehabilitation, and the offender’s criminal history.
 The court must state the reasons for its decision.

 Benefits and criticisms

-When a court imposes a suspended sentence, it is recognising the seriousness of the crime, while also showing mercy and allowing the offender to remain in the community on a conditional basis.
-Research has shown that suspended sentences are an effective deterrent and that it is less likely an offender will re-offend than if they are sentenced to actual jail.
+When a court imposes a suspended sentence, it is recognising the seriousness of the crime, while showing mercy and allowing the offender to remain in the community on a conditional basis.
+Research has shown that suspended sentences are an effective deterrent and that it is less likely an offender will re-offend than if they serve jail time.

-Suspended sentences reduce the prison population and the strain that incarceration places on the taxpayer as the offender must provide for themselves while living in the community.
+Suspended sentences reduce the prison population and the strain that incarceration places on the taxpayer, because the offender must provide for themselves while living in the community.
 Offenders sentenced to immediate imprisonment often have problems reintegrating after their release.
 Suspending a sentence avoids the need to readjust to living in the community after the sentence is complete.

-However, suspended sentences are sometimes thought to be a ‘soft option’ that does not adequately punish the offender for serious crimes.
-They are also sometimes considered to be ‘setting the offender up to fail’ as offenders who are in trouble regularly with the police may be unable to comply with the conditions and may find themselves serving the time in prison anyway.
+However, a suspended sentence is sometimes thought to be a “soft option” that does not adequately punish the offender for serious crimes.
+It is also sometimes considered to be “setting the offender up to fail” because offenders who are in trouble regularly with the police may be unable to comply with the conditions and may find themselves serving the time in prison anyway.